kuznetsovlv/unit/README.md

 * _isFalse_.
 Checks if returned value can be interpreted as `false`.
 * _isTypeOf_.
 Checks if returned value`s type is equal to `expectation`.
 * _isInstanceOf_.
 Checks if returned value is instance of `expectation`.
+* _isSameStructure_.
+Checks if returned value has same structure with `expectation`.
+* _isSameNotOrderedStructure_.
+Checks if returned value has same structure with `expectation` without dependency on order.